Keep your pup happy and healthy by staying up-to-date on vaccinations, maintaining a healthy weight and giving them plenty of excersize and love.

 While many of us may object to our pet’s bad breath, we should pay attention to what it may be telling us.
 Bad breath is most commonly an indication that your dog is in need of a dental check up.
 Dental plaque caused by bacteria results in a foul smell that requires professional treatment.
 After a professional cleaning, the teeth and gums may be maintained in a healthy state by brushing the teeth regularly, feeding a specially formulated dental diet and treats, and avoiding table scraps.
 Your veterinarian can give you more tips on minimizing dental disease and bad breath.

-You can clean your canine’s teeth with a dog toothpaste or a baking-soda-and-water paste once or twice a week.
-Use a child’s soft toothbrush, a gauze pad or a piece of nylon pantyhose stretched over your finger.
+You can clean your canine’s teeth with a dog toothpaste or a baking-soda-and-water paste once daily.
+Stop by and see us for a free toothbrush or use a child’s soft toothbrush, a gauze pad or a piece of nylon pantyhose stretched over your finger.

 Some dogs are prone to periodontal disease, a pocket of infection between the tooth and the gum.
 This painful condition can result in tooth loss and spread infection to the rest of the body.
 Veterinarians can clean the teeth as a regular part of your dog’s health program.